Bhadra0910/Bhadra0910/README.md

 ---

-## 🌟 What Makes Me Different

-I don't just code - I lead, create, and deliver.
-Whether it's building an AI chatbot in a 4-day sprint or organizing a biomedical technology event, I bring the same energy: **passion, precision, and a drive to make things happen.**

 I'm seeking internship opportunities where I can contribute to cutting-edge AI/ML projects while learning from the best in the industry.
 Let's build something amazing together!